 WVCHIP's primary purpose is to provide health insurance coverage to uninsured children in families whose income disqualifies them from coverage available through the Medicaid Program, but is less than or equal to 300% of the current Federal Poverty Level (FPL).
 When Congress amended the Social Security Act in 1997 to create Title XXI "State Children's Health Insurance Program" (CHIP), federal funding was allocated to the states for such programs over a ten-year period through 2007.
-CHIP was funded based on a complex allotment formula that considered the state's population of uninsured, low-income children.
+CHIP was funded based on a complex allotment formula that considered each state's population of uninsured, low-income children.
 On February 4, 2009, the Children's Health Insurance Reauthorization Act (CHIPRA) was signed into law reauthorizing and funding the program through 2013.
 This bill revised the formula used to calculate each state's annual allotment to consider each state's actual projected spending and demographics, as well as national trends.
 On March 3, 2010, the program was once again reauthorized through 2015 with the passage of the Affordable Care Act (ACA).
 This legislation also increased the share of the program's federal funding from 2016 through 2019, by adding a 23% "bump" to the FMAP.
-The program will be 100% federally funded during this time.
-The ACA mandated that WVCHIP children ages 6 through 18 under 133% FPL transfer to Medicaid.
+The program was 100% federally funded during this time.
+The ACA mandated that children ages 6 through 18 under 133% FPL served under WVCHIP transfer to Medicaid.
 Approximately 10,000 children transitioned to Medicaid throughout calendar year 2014.
 Although the ACA mandated this change, WV exercised its option to continue financing these children with the Title XXI funds and in October 2013 the program became a "combination" CHIP using Title XXI funding for both a CHIP/Medicaid expansion (MCHIP) and a separate CHIP (SCHIP).
-The Medicare Access and CHIP Reauthorization Act (MACRA) passed on March 26, 2015 extended CHIP funding through FFY 2017.
-On January 22, 2018, Congress passed a Continuing Resolution (CR) that included the Helping Ensure Access for Little Ones, Toddlers, and Hopeful Youth by Keeping Insurance Delivery Stable (HEALTHY KIDS) Act that provided funding for CHIP for 6 years through 2023.
-Another CR passed on February 8, 2018, included the Advancing Chronic Care, Extenders, and Social Services (ACCESS) Act that funded CHIP an additional four years through 2027.
+The Medicare Access and CHIP Reauthorization Act (MACRA) passed on March 26, 2015, extended CHIP funding through FFY 2017.
+On January 22, 2018, Congress passed a Continuing Resolution (CR) that included the Helping Ensure Access for Little Ones, Toddlers, and Hopeful Youth by Keeping Insurance Delivery Stable (HEALTHY KIDS) Act provided funding for CHIP for 6 years through 2023.
+Another CR passed on February 8, 2018 included the Advancing Chronic Care, Extenders, and Social Services (ACCESS) Act that funded CHIP an additional four years through 2027.

 The West Virginia Legislature passed House Bill 4299 on April 19, 1998, to create WVCHIP.
 Since its inception, it has undergone several changes that include transfer of the Program from the WV Department of Health and Human Resources and establishing the Children's Health Insurance Agency within the WV Department of Administration, with the passage of Senate Bill 565 in 2000.
+On February 19, 2015, the West Virginia Legislature passed Senate Bill 262 moving the West Virginia Children's Health Insurance Agency from the Department of Administration to the Department of Health and Human Resources effective July 1, 2015.
 WVCHIP is governed by a Board of Directors of up to eleven members, through approval of an annual financial plan and modifications to benefits.
 Day-to-day operations of WVCHIP are managed by the Executive Director who is responsible for the implementation of policies and procedures established by the Board of Directors.
 The WV Children's Health Insurance Agency is responsible for the administration of the WVCHIP.